andersoninn/andersoninn/README.md

 </div>

 <p> This is the project wich I am currently developing: </p>
    <p> Version 1.0 - Version built only for mobile use.
-V2 will come with a new layout and new features </p>
+(V2 will come with a new layout and new features). </p>
    <p> https://andersoninn.github.io/Project-Counter/ </p>
 <p> A program to automate the bills of the house where I live, taking into account that a cousin came to stay with us for a period to do college.</p>
 <p>I hope you like it!</p>